mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/04-formulas.md

 ## Regular Expression
 Literal text expressing a [regular expression](https://www.postgresql.org/docs/current/functions-matching.html#FUNCTIONS-POSIX-REGEXP).

-> More variable types will be added as more formulas are added.
-{.is-warning}

 # List of Formulas
 This is a list of view formulas that we should support in the alpha release of Mathesar, categorized into types.

-> All formulas have not yet been defined.
-This notice will be removed when formulas are defined.
-{.is-warning}

 - [Record Aggregations *Formulas that aggregate a column across multiple records*](/en/product/specs/2022-01-views/04-formulas/4a-record-aggregations)
 - [Random Generators *Formulas that generate random data*](/en/product/specs/2022-01-views/04-formulas/4b-random-generators)